 On one hand, this could be seen as a modular and future-proof design.
-New features could be introduced with firmware updates that enable users to purchase additional functionality, prolonging the lifespan of their devices.
+New features could be introduced with firmware updates that enable users to purchase additional functionality, prolonging the lifespan of devices.
 It also suggests that, for instance, a next-generation E-M10 could come with all the same features of a next-gen E-M1, but with most of them locked as standard; consumers could thus purchase the base camera for a much cheaper price, and buy additional features ad hoc.

 7. 50MP Hi Res Shot, no handheld

 High Res Shot mode debuted on the OM-D E-M5 Mark II, giving the 16.1MP camera the ability to output a 40MP image.
 This was possible thanks to the stellar in-body stabilization, which enabled the camera to take eight separate images by shifting the sensor half a pixel each time, before stitching them together to create a single, high-resolution 40MP composite.

 With its 20.4MP sensor, the OM-D E-M1X pushed this to a whopping 80MP while on a tripod, and 50MP while handheld, giving the Micro Four Thirds camera a resolution on par with medium-format systems.